 JAZZ UP YOUR ENVELOPES

-- Decorate an envelope.
+- Decorate a plain envelope.

 - Make your own envelope.

-- Make an envelope liner.
+- Make your own envelope liner.

 THINK OUTSIDE THE BOX

 Decorate a plain envelope with some of these new, recycled, or upcycled items.
 Or find a blank envelope template or envelope liner template, trace around them and cut them out from some of these items.

 - craft paper

 - scrapbooking paper